 Career Outlook for Nurses in Louisiana

-Nationally, the nursing field enjoys continued job growth, projected at 15% through 2026, a rate higher than the average growth for all occupations.
-The Louisiana State Board of Nursing found most graduates of on-campus or online RN programs in Louisiana continue to be employed by hospitals.
+The BLS projects 15% employment growth for nursing occupations through 2026, a rate which exceeds the growth rate of most other occupations.
+The LSBN found that hospitals continue to employ most graduates of on-campus or online RN programs in Louisiana.
 These large care centers offer services to all ages and provide vital preventative services and community outreach.

-An increasing number of graduates from nursing schools in Louisiana have also found work in physician’s offices.
-The state has also reported an increase in nursing jobs at long-term care facilities.
-Healthcare providers have a continued demand for qualified nurse practitioners to help serve a growing population of patients in need of primary care services.
+An increasing number of graduates from nursing schools in Louisiana also find work in physicians offices.
+Additionally, the state reports an increase in nursing jobs at long-term care facilities.
+Healthcare providers boast a continued demand for qualified nurse practitioners willing to serve a growing population of patients in need of primary care services.

 Biggest Hospitals in Louisiana

 - Ochsner Medical Center: Ochsner Medical Center is a 473-bed hospital in New Orleans.
 The hospital includes three Centers of Excellence: Ochsner Multi-Organ Transplant Center, Ochsner Cancer Institute, and Ochsner Heart and Vascular Institute.
 The center has earned numerous quality awards and designations.
-The Women's Pavilion offers state-of-the-art obstetric services, and Ochsner continues to break new ground in areas of in utero surgery.
-The center is also the first hospital in the region to offer the only FDA-approved artificial heart.
+The Women's Pavilion offers state-of-the-art obstetric services, and Ochsner continues to break new ground in areas of utero surgery.
+The center also boasts the first hospital in the region to offer the only FDA-approved artificial heart.
 Ochsner offers merit-based pay increases, tuition assistance, and bonuses for earning additional certification.

 Additional Nursing Resources in Louisiana

-The Louisiana State Board of Nursing grants nursing licenses and renewals, sets standards for nursing practice, ensures compliance with applicable laws, and serves as the disciplinary authority for nurses in the state.
+- Louisiana State Board of Nursing: The LSBN grants nursing licenses and renewals, sets standards for nursing practice, ensures compliance with applicable laws, and serves as the disciplinary authority for nurses in the state.
 The state agency also helps promote the nursing field to attract and retain a skilled workforce.
 The State Board of Nursing sets minimum standards for nursing education programs in the state, maintaining a list of approved nursing schools in Louisiana.

-Students at nursing schools in Louisiana can get involved in advocacy and service through the Louisiana Association of Student Nurses.
+- Louisiana Association of Student Nurses: Students at nursing schools in Louisiana can get involved in advocacy and service through the Louisiana Association of Student Nurses.
 The statewide organization provides scholarship opportunities to reward academic achievement, meet financial needs, and encourage nontraditional students studying in the field.
 Learners seeking an online nursing degree from one of the 21 member schools may join.

-The Louisiana Organization of Nurse Executives serves nurses in leadership and management positions.
-LONE, an affiliate organization of the Louisiana Hospital Association, provides leadership development opportunities, legislative advocacy, and a platform for the exchange of ideas to improve healthcare delivery.
-Continuing education includes instruction in management issues that nurses may not have studied while attending a nursing school in Louisiana.
+- Louisiana Organization of Nurse Executives: LONE, an affiliate organization of the Louisiana Hospital Association, serves nurses in leadership and management positions.
+LONE provides leadership development opportunities, legislative advocacy, and a platform for the exchange of ideas to improve healthcare delivery.
+Continuing education includes instruction in management issues that nurses did not study while attending a nursing school in Louisiana.

-The Louisiana Association of Nurse Practitioners promotes awareness for the recognition of nurse practitioners as primary care providers and offers networking, mentoring, and learning opportunities.
-The association serves the more than 2,200 nurse practitioners working in the state and provides almost $1 million worth of donated service to the state each year.
+- Louisiana Association of Nurse Practitioners: The Louisiana Association of Nurse Practitioners promotes awareness for the recognition of nurse practitioners as primary care providers and offers networking, mentoring, and learning opportunities.
+The association serves more than 2,200 nurse practitioners working in the state and provides almost $1 million worth of donated service to the state each year.

-The Louisiana Emergency Nurses Association , an affiliate of the national association, works to improve public safety for patients and to promote the emergency nursing profession.
+- Louisiana Council of the Emergency Nurses Association: LENA, an affiliate of the national association, works to improve public safety for patients and promote the emergency nursing profession.
 LENA offers continuing education and professional learning opportunities.
 While registered nurses working in emergency medicine make up the majority of the association, students seeking an on-campus or online nursing degree may also join.
 Scholarship programs promote advanced nursing study.

-The American Association of Colleges of Nursing helps establish educational standards for nursing schools in Louisiana and across the county.
+- American Association of Colleges of Nursing: AACN helps establish educational standards for nursing schools in Louisiana and across the county.
 The association also advocates for improved nursing education, research, and funding.
-The organization promotes diversity in the nursing profession and helps establish nurse residency programs for doctor of nursing practice candidates.
+The organization promotes diversity in the nursing profession and establishes nurse residency programs for doctor of nursing practice candidates.
 AACN also operates a centralized nursing school application platform to streamline the admissions process.

 Accredited Online Nursing Programs in Louisiana

-Students seeking an online nursing degree have many options in Louisiana, including associate degrees, RN to BSN programs, and master's degrees.
+Louisiana features many options for students seeking an online nursing degree, including associate degrees, RN-to-BSN programs, and master's degrees.
 The State Board of Nursing recognizes 13 associate programs and 14 BSN programs in Louisiana.
-Many schools have also completed voluntary accreditation through the Accreditation Commission for Education in Nursing or the Commission on Collegiate Nursing Education.
-The CCNE accredits programs at the bachelor's and master's levels, while the ACEN accredits associate through doctorate programs.
+Many schools also completed voluntary accreditation through the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+The CCNE accredits programs at the bachelor's and master's levels, while the ACEN accredits associate through doctoral programs.
 The following list includes accredited online nursing schools in Louisiana.